 \subsection{Data Generating Processes}

-We consider data generated from a class of mixed logit models parameterized as follows.
-The support of $W$ is set to be either $\{0,1,2,3\}$ or $\{0, .2,.4,\ldots,3\}$, so that it has either $4$ or $16$ points respectively.
-In either case its distribution is uniform over these points.
-The (known) support of $V_{0}$ is generating by taking a Sobol sequence of length $\sqrt{d}$ and rescaling it to lie in $[0, .5]$.
-Similarly, the support of $V_{1}$ is a Sobol sequence of length $\sqrt{d}$ rescaled to $[-3, 0]$.
-The joint distribution of $V$ is taken to be uniform over the product of the two marginal supports, so that it has $d$ support points in total.
+In our simulations we generate data from a class of mixed logit models parameterized as follows.
+The distribution of $W$ is uniform over $p-2$ evenly spaced points between $0$ and $2$, inclusive.
+The known support of $C_{0}$ is generated by taking a Sobol sequence of length $\sqrt{d}$ and rescaling it to lie in $[.5, 1.0]$.
+Similarly, the support of $C_{1}$ is a Sobol sequence of length $\sqrt{d}$ rescaled to $[-3, 0]$.
+The distribution of $V\equiv (C_0,C_1)$ is taken to be uniform over the product of the two marginal supports, so that it has $d$ support points.